Question: How long does it take for G1 to expire?

-In Ontario, Canada a new driver must hold a G1 licence for a minimum of 12 months before attempting the G1 road test but the level 1 license is valid for up to 5 years.
+Answer: In Ontario, Canada a new driver must hold a G1 license for a minimum of 12 months before attempting the G1 road test; however, the level 1 license is valid for up to five years.
 To move up to level 2 or G2 status you must pass a road test.

-Your G1 or G2 license will expire 5 years after you received your original G1 licence.
-If you have not passed the G1 and G2 road tests and earned a full G license by within 5 years you will have to need to redo the knowledge test to get a G1 and/or retake the G1 road test to get your G2.
+Your G1 or G2 license will expire five years after you received your original G1 license.
+If you have not passed the G1 and G2 road tests and earned a full G license by within five years you will have to need to redo the knowledge test to get a G1 and/or retake the G1 road test to get your G2.

-According to the Ontario Ministry of Transportation (MTO), your Level One (G1) novice licence or Level Two (G2) for Ontario, Canada will expire if you do not exit the Graduated Licensing Program within 5 years after you obtained it.
+According to the Ontario Ministry of Transportation (MTO), your Level One (G1) novice license or Level Two (G2) for Ontario, Canada will expire if you do not exit the graduated licensing program within five years after you obtained it.

-The MTO states that to keep your driving privileges, you can take the appropriate road test to graduate to the next level of licence, example, take Level One road test to graduate to Level Two, or Level Two road test to graduate to a full class licence.
-If not, your licence will expire and you will have to take the knowledge test to re-qualify for Level One, or take Level One road test to re-qualify for Level Two.
+The MTO states that to keep your driving privileges, you can take the appropriate road test to graduate to the next level of license, example, take Level One road test to graduate to Level Two, or Level Two road test to graduate to a full class license.
+If not, your license will expire and you will have to take the knowledge test to re-qualify for Level One, or take Level One road test to re-qualify for Level Two.

 You can contact the MTO for more information about their graduated licensing program but it appears that you need to move up to your G2 and then full license before five years have elapsed from the time you received your original G1 novice license or it will expire.

 Even with a G1 license you need to be covered by various types of car insurance.
 Make sure your parent or guardian, if you are driving their car, has car insurance that extends to your G1 license.